Dame Alice Owen's School: Extracurricular activities

 Many pupils take part in the Duke of Edinburgh Award, including around 30 annually who do the Gold Award, the highest level.
 School trips accompany students' learning, with many trips international, for example Religious Studies trips to the Galapagos Islands and Costa Rica, as well as Geography and History trips to Iceland and Ypres.
 There are also opportunities for students to visit the school's partner school in Tanzania.

-School sports include football, gymnastics, rugby and athletics; some pupils represent the school at the national level.
+The PE department, once a powerhouse for school sport in Hertfordshire and the local area, school sports are now limited to only a few Saturdays and a large number of fixtures are cancelled or postponed.
 The school also has bands, orchestras and choirs, and pupils can learn musical instruments.
 Concerts take place at the end of every academic term including the school's many ensembles.
 The school has several students enrolled in the National Youth Orchestra.
 The school puts on drama productions each year.
 The school's clubs and societies include chess and debating.
 The school has a student-produced magazine, called The Arrow, which was first published in 1899 and is now published once a year.